dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 ### Math and numbers

 The [Math](http://api.dartlang.org/dart_core/Math.html) class
-provides common functionality like sin/cos, max/min,
-parsing strings into numbers, and constants like PI and E.
+provides common functionality such as sine and cosine, maximum and minimum, string-to-number conversion, and constants such as _pi_ and _e_.

 #### Converting strings to numbers